jacobdensford/jacobdensford.com/pages/writing-novels.md

 ---
 title: "Writing Novels"
-subtitle: "My method and order for writing a novel, as well as some tools and resources.
-It's all theoretical, though.
-I have yet to actually finish a novel."
 tags:
   - pages
   - writing
   - tools
 url: /pages/writing-novels/
-layout: ppp.njk
+layout: main.njk
 date: 2022-09-27
 ---

+# Writing Novels

+This is my method and order for writing a novel, as well as some tools and resources.
+It's all theoretical, though.
+I have yet to actually finish a novel.

 ## Planning (Month 1)